SeanKilleen/pester-tdd-example/README.md

 # pester-tdd-example

-A quick example of TDD using pester
+A quick example of TDD using pester.
+The commits to the main branch are done as small commits where we write a failing test and then the code to pass it.

-For this, we'll do the [String Calculator Kata](https://osherove.com/tdd-kata-1)
+For this exercise, implemented some of the [String Calculator Kata](https://osherove.com/tdd-kata-1)

 ## Installing The Latest Pester